tinytronix/homeautomation/Software/Controller/README.md

 ## Watchdog
 The controller module needs a programmed watchdog controller (https://github.com/tinytronix/homeautomation/tree/master/Hardware/Controllermodul_A/WatchdogController).
 Else the Raspberry I2C interface is being disabled.
 The watchdog is toggled by Raspberry devicesrv.py (function def watchdog_thread).
 If this program does not run on the Raspi, the watchdog controller disables I2C from Raspberry and takes control over the I2C bus.

+## Information
+The LoRa bridge module can act as a controller as well.
+All modules can be connected to the LoRa bridge module without any modifications.